MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 #### Avoid using autobinding

 In some cases, you might not want to use autobinding.
 For example, if you have one pipeline for developing organizational semantic models, and another for creating reports.
 In this case, you might want all the reports to always be connected to semantic models in the production stage of the pipeline they belong to.
-To accomplish this, avoid using the autobinding feature.
+In this case, avoid using the autobinding feature.

 :::image type="content" source="media/understand-the-deployment-process/no-auto-binding.png" alt-text="A diagram showing two pipelines.
 Pipeline A has a semantic model in every stage and pipeline B has a report in every stage.":::